John Geggie

 John Geggie is an Ottawa-based Canadian bassist (double bass) who performs jazz with several Ottawa-based groups and performers.
 As well, he is a classical bassist who has performed in the National Arts Centre Orchestra, in Ottawa-area chamber orchestras, and in chamber music concerts.

 Biography

 Music training

 Geggie was born and raised in Wakefield, Quebec, in the Gatineau Valley, which is a region in Quebec's Outaouais region, to the north of Ottawa.
 During his university studies at the University of Ottawa, Geggie studied with David Currie, then a bassist in Canada's National Arts Centre Orchestra.
-He did graduate studies with Larry Hurst and Bruce Bransby at Indiana University, graduating with a Master of Music degree.
+He did graduate studies with Larry Hurst and Bruce Bransby at Indiana University School of Music, graduating with a Master of Music degree in 1990.
 Geggie won a grant from the Canada Council, Canada's art granting council, which enabled him to study with bassist and solo artist Gary Peacock.